Lightweight mist that evenly coats curls, resists humidity, and preps hair for blow-drying or flat-ironing without stiffness.

 What it is

-A lightweight thermal spray designed for natural and relaxed hair.
-Layers well over leave-ins without making hair stiff.
+A lightweight thermal spray made with natural and relaxed hair in mind.
+It layers well over leave-ins without making hair feel stiff.

 Why it’s great